russellsamora/enter-view/README.md

 # enter-view.js

 Dependency-free JavaScript library to detect when element enters into view.
 [See demo](https://russellgoldenberg.github.io/enter-view/).
+It uses requestAnimationFrame in favor of scroll events for less jank.
+Less than 1kb minified + gzipped.

 ## Usage